The 15 Most Common Questions Asked About Shoplifting

 - You fight with or interact physically with Loss Prevention, store management, or customers.

 - You don't carry proper ID with you.

 - You've been caught once before (or more).

 - They suspect you've been stealing from the store for awhile and have not been caught until now.

-4. I know I'm being followed, but I have already concealed merchandise in my jacket pocket.
+I know I'm being followed, but I have already concealed merchandise in my jacket pocket.
 What should I do?

 It's embarrassing to dump your concealed goods in front of an LP and exit the store, but it's 100 times more embarrassing to be arrested for shoplifting.

-5. The LP claims they have me on video stealing.
+8. The LP claims they have me on video stealing.
 Don't they have to let me see the tape?

 No. 99.9% of loss prevention detectives will not let you see video of your apprehension, although the police may want to see it (and usually do) if it is available.
 Sometimes they'll take a copy with them for evidence.